 Section 5.2a (Scope)

-The term dissimilar used in this document refers to the networks and devices, which use different radio technologies adapted for the TV band white spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands.
+The term dissimilar used in this document refers to the networks and devices, which use different radio technologies adapted for operating under general authorization such as the TV band white spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands.

 Section 5.2a (Scope)

+The term “network-based” means that the information for coexistence among heterogeneous networks is exchanged over IP-based network.

+Section 5.2a (Scope)

-The term independently operated used in this document refers to networks which may or may not use the same radio technology but are operated by independent entities which do not necessarily have a business relationship for coordinating their use of the TV band White Space, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands; furthermore, such similar radio access technologies may not have an otherwise available means of coexistence.
+The term independently operated used in this document refers to networks which may or may not use the same radio technology but are operated by independent entities which do not necessarily have a business relationship for coordinating their use of the TV band White Spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands; furthermore, such similar radio access technologies may not have an otherwise available means of coexistence.
 For example, this differentiates independently operated from a situation in which a single administrative authority manages the coexistence between dissimilar technologies deployed in a composite network.

 Section 5.2a (Scope)

-The term “general authorized access” means that users would be entitled to use the spectrum on opportunistic basis and not be entitled to interference protection.
+The term “geo-location capable” means the capability of identifying geographical coordinate with certain accuracy.

+Section 5.2a (Scope)

+The term “devices operating under general authorization” means that devices would be entitled to use the spectrum with no individual frequency planning/coordination (not be entitled to interference protection from the others) and includes that the devices are specified in Part 15, Title 47 of the Code of Federal Regulations such as TV bands, 900MHz, 2.4GHz, and 5GHz bands and Part 96, Title 47 of the Code of Federal Regulations such as general authorized access in 3.5GHz bands.

 Sec.
 5.5 (Need):